Jonathanzhao02/Snowboy/README.md

 node index.js
 ```

 This should run the bot.
+Some command line arguments can be passed in, such as `-t` or `--testing` to use the testing bot account.

-There are a few environmental variables/keys/tokens which need to be set.
+There are a few environmental variables/keys/tokens which need to be set for the bot to run properly.
 Please contact me directly and I will share details privately with you.

 ## Contributing